Food reality television: 1980–2000

 Food reality television exploded and diversified during this period.
 The number and variety of programmes and audiences increased.
 Out-of-studio and adventure-travel programmes began to emerge during this period.
 The ‘reality’ nature of programming was heightened by the introduction of popular music tracks, handheld cameras, and observational and voyeuristic style framing.
 The explosion of the food reality television genre has been linked to the launch of the Food Network.
 The Food Network was the first cable network to deal exclusively with food.
 The Food Network has also been credited with changing the direction of programming from a didactic format to an entertainment-driven format.

-2000-now
+2000–present

 The food reality television genre has adapted to meet the needs of the post network era.
 The post-network era has altered the way in which food reality television is produced and promoted and, the manner in which viewers engage with content.
 A rise in on-demand services and mobile device viewing have provided viewers with greater access to international food programming.
 In the post-network era, audiences are smaller and homogenous, programming is nicher and content is available to view at the audience's convenience.
 Short-form content has proliferated in the post-network era, with platforms such as YouTube and TikTok catering to viewer demand for snackable and shareable entertainment.
 Views for food-related content, such as recipes, food diaries and cooking demonstrations, have increased 170% year-over-year on YouTube.
 Videos with the hashtag #TikTokFood have conjointly accumulated 25.2 billion views on TikTok.